unyt-org/uix/docs/guide/04 Reactivity.md

 ### Reactivity examples

-Reactive tenary statements to allow for updating the DOMs children based on conditions can be written like this:
+Reactive tenary statements allow updating element children based on conditions can be written like this:
 ```tsx
 const isLoggedIn = $(false);
 <div>